mandar-damle/HDM-documentation/pages/01.HDM Documentation/06.vcd/80.Troubleshooting Guide/default.md

 ###### **HDM Reset did not remove all component VMs**

-If there is a network disconnect between appliance and On-Cloud, HDM components On-Cloud  and migrated VMs will not get deleted.
-Even though the HDM reset task on vCenter shows as completed,  HDM components as well as migrated VMs might still be present on the On-Cloud leaving the system in an unclean state.
+If there is a network disconnect between appliance and on-cloud, HDM components on-cloud  and migrated VMs will not get deleted.
+Even though the HDM reset task on vCenter shows as completed,  HDM components as well as migrated VMs might still be present on the on-cloud leaving the system in an unclean state.

 **Resolution**: The resolution is to manually delete HDM components and migrated VMs for completing the process of clean up and get it to state for new deployment.